jmcguire/heroku_python_instructions/README.md

 A lot of people want to use or modify an external file with Heroku.
 You can't realy do this, since Heroku doesn't have a filesystem.
 Instead you *can* have a website that dynamically creates the file everytime it is called, like you cane make the website respond to /my_feed.xml and create it on the fly. *Or* you can store files on Amazon's S3 service, which has a limited free trial.

+Want to push a non-master branch to Heroku?
+Do this first: `git config remote.heroku.push +HEAD:refs/heads/master`.

 ## CREDITS